WoltLab/docs.woltlab.com/docs/javascript_new-api_data-structures.md

 ## `ObjectMap`

-{% include callout.html content="This class uses a `WeakMap` internally, the keys are only weakly referenced and do not prevent garbage collection." type="info" %}
+!!! info "This class uses a `WeakMap` internally, the keys are only weakly referenced and do not prevent garbage collection."

 Represents a collection where any kind of objects, such as class instances or DOM elements, can be used as key.
 These keys are weakly referenced and will not